 - Boards who need ESS assistance, and meet the qualifying criteria, should first contact the ESS National Coordinator.

-- A request for ESS assistance is made via email from the Board Chair / LSM / Commissioner using the application form available from NZSTA website (see template attached below).
+- A request for ESS assistance is made via email from the Presiding Member (Chair) / LSM / Commissioner using the application form available from NZSTA website (see template below).
 The request must include background information outlining the situation and the actions the board has taken to meet the ESS qualifying criteria.

 - The ESS National Coordinator will then process the ESS application to assess against the criteria.

-- Once approved, the ESS National Coordinator will make every endeavour to locate an available ESS pool member and put them in contact with the board chair.
+- Once approved, the ESS National Coordinator will make every endeavour to locate an available ESS pool member and put them in contact with the presiding member.

 - The ESS relieving principal will then travel to the school for the approved period of the placement.

 - Placements are for no more than one term.
-A new request is required for each term, which need to be approved by the MoE through the ESS National coordinator.
+A new request is required for each term, which needs to be approved by the MoE through the ESS National coordinator.

 If you require further assistance, please contact the National ESS Coordinator - Lucienne Shelley on 03 386 3400.